JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>if</strong> statements: check snippets in folder.
 - <strong>else</strong> statements: check snippets folder - will usually be executed if the `if` statement is false.
 - These are called if/else control structures.

+- Type conversion - when we want to convert from one type to another.
+For example: if you have a string 'const inputYear = 1995' it isn't a number so you may have to convert it to a number.
+To do this `console.log(Number(inputYear)); this should convert it to a number.

 - `for` <strong>loops</strong> are used when you have to repeat a task multiple times.
 Loops need an <strong>iterator</strong>, which is a variable you can declare specifically in your loop to control how the loop iterates (or goes through logic).
 It is common to use `i` as your iterator variable. `for ("iterator"; "condition"; "iteration") {}`.